ArthropodAssault/PureCrystal-1.1/README.md

 Move changes:
 =============
 All moves have had their power and accuracy updated to gen 5 levels.
 Here are the affected moves:

 Dig has 80 base power

 Fly has 90 BP

 Hi jump kick has 130 BP

 Jump kick has 100 BP

 Outrage has 120 BP

 Petal dance has 120 BP

 Zap cannon has 120 BP

 Rock smash has 40 BP

 Fire Spin has 35 BP

 Fury Cutter has 20 BP

 Future sight has 100 BP

 Giga drain has 75 BP

 Tackle has 50 BP

 Thrash has 120 BP

 Whirlpool has 35 BP

 Low kick has 100% accuracy

 Razor wind has 100% accuracy

 Disable has 100% accuracy

 Flash has 100% accuracy

 Hypnosis has 70% accuracy

 Clamp has 85% accuracy

 Future sight has 100% accuracy

 Glare has 90% accuracy

+Toxic is now 90% accurate

+Poison gas is now 80% accurate

+Scary face is now 100% accurate

+Tackle is now 100% accurate

+Whirlpool is now 85% accurate

+Wrap is now 90% accurate